File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 How are development applications reviewed?

 The planning process is iterative, often involving multiple submissions as applicants refine their proposals and address comments received through the review process.
-Third-party consultants may also be engaged to peer review technical studies and reports.
+Third-party consultants may be engaged to peer review technical studies and reports.

 What are the milestones of the Town’s planning process?